Glamour95/simple_shell/README.md

 ###Simple Shell

-This project is in collaboration of Glamour Maphanga and
+This project is in collaboration of Glamour Maphanga and Hoja Tesema

 This is a project for Holberton School's curriculum, where we were asked to implement a simple UNIX command interpreter.